ArcticaProject/WebSites.WWW/content/markdown/community/gitlab/index.md

 $ git clone git@git.arctica-project.org:nx-X11-rebase/build.git
 ```

 We are looking forward to your participation.
-In whatever that may be.
+In whatever way that may be.